ballerina-platform/ballerina-lang/docs/tutorials/passthrough-service.md

 ### About service URLs

 In this tutorial, the service and the resource are also represented by the URL that you are calling.
-For example, the base path for a resource can be as follows:
+For example, the basepath for a resource can be as follows:

 > http://localhost:9090/